-Mission: The mission of this program is to prepare students for employment as medium and heavyduty truck or bus technicians.
+Mission: The mission of this program is to prepare and teach students basic skills for entry level employment as Diesel truck and equipment technicians.
 Students must complete Diesel Systems Technician 1 or demonstrate mastery of the program outcomes prior to enrollment in Diesel Systems Technician 2.